 It’s just 6 ingredients.
 Like I said its simple but the result spectacular!
 First, you halve the cranberries then toss them and the walnuts in sugar and add that to the pan.
 Next, you make the sponge cake, pour that over the berries, bake and then once it cools slightly, flip it out and enjoy once it’s cooled.

 Ever since I have been making it and am “know’ for it.
 I have made this Cranberry Pie for friends, family, and neighbors.
 It’s traveled to Connecticut and New York.
 Once someone has a slice they find me and ask for the recipe, lol!
-It’s one of the most requested recipes from people in my circle of life.
+It’s one of the most requested recipes from people in my circle of life and I love it!

 If you make this you just have to show me a pic on Instagram, Twitter or Facebook!
 Tag me at @SouffleBombay, it would make me happy to see more Cranberry Pie / Nantucket Pie out there!

 If you enjoy cranberries, you may want to check out my Cranberry Soda Bread.
-Simple to make…just grab some butter and tea and tig into a warm slice fresh from the oven!
+Simple to make…just grab some butter and tea and dig into a warm slice fresh from the oven!
 OR if you want to check out another unusual BUT amazing Thanksgiving dessert, you need to try The Original Pumpkin Pie, trust me!!

 Cranberry Pie aka Nantucket Pie